Selling Data to an Agent with Endogenous Information: Optimal Mechanisms

-Intuitively, in this setting, by viewing $\expect[\posterior\sim\alloc(\type)\given\prior]{ \val(\posterior)}$ as a single-dimensional allocation, the incentive constraint simplifies to the monotonicity constraint on quantity $\expect[\posterior\sim\alloc(\type)\given\prior]{ \val(\posterior)}$, and hence the allocation in the optimal mechanism is a step function \citep{myerson1981optimal}, which in our setting corresponds to revealing full information if $\phi(\type)\geq 0$ and reveals no information if $\phi(\type) < 0$.
+Intuitively, in this setting, by viewing $\expect[\posterior\sim\alloc(\type)\given\prior]{ \val(\posterior)}$ as a single-dimensional allocation, the incentive constraint simplifies to the monotonicity constraint on quantity $\expect[\posterior\sim\alloc(\type)\given\prior]{ \val(\posterior)}$, and hence the allocation in the optimal mechanism is a step function \citep*{myerson1981optimal}, which in our setting corresponds to revealing full information if $\phi(\type)\geq 0$ and revealing no information if $\phi(\type) < 0$.
 Note that this is equivalent to posting a deterministic price for revealing full information.
-This intuition is formalized in \cref{prop:no acquisition}, with proof deferred to \cref{apx:separable}.
+This intuition is formalized in \cref{prop:no acquisition}, with the proof being deferred to \cref{apx:opt}.

-\begin{restatable}{proposition}{propnoacquisition} If the set of possible experiments is a singleton, i.e., the agent cannot acquire any additional information, for convex and separable valuations, the optimal mechanism is to post a deterministic price for revealing full information. \end{restatable} \cref{prop:no acquisition} shows that the optimal mechanism has a simple form when the agent cannot acquire endogenous information.
-This implies that, for example, when the data broker sells information to a firm that supplies products to consumers with quadratic cost for qualities (c.f., \cref{exp:firm auction}), the optimal mechanism is posted pricing.
-This is in contrast to \citet{yang2020selling}, where the firm has a linear cost function.
+\begin{restatable}{proposition}{propnoacquisition} For linear valuations, under \cref{asp:concatenation} and \ref{asp:regular}, if the set of possible experiments is a singleton, i.e., the agent cannot acquire any additional information, the optimal mechanism is to post a deterministic price for revealing full information. \end{restatable} \cref{prop:no acquisition} shows that the optimal mechanism has a simple form when the agent cannot acquire endogenous information.
+This implies that, for example, when the data broker sells information to a firm that supplies products to consumers with a quadratic cost for quality (c.f., \cref{exp:firm auction}), the optimal mechanism is posted pricing.
+This is in contrast to \citet*{yang2020selling}, where the firm has a linear cost function.
 The optimal mechanism there is a $\varphi$-quasi-perfect mechanism, which is considerably more complicated than posted pricing.